It’s a test that measures how long it takes food to move through your system.

 If your bowel transit time test was done using the pill, your doctor will download the data from your receiver and analyze the results.

-Once he finds out how long the pill took to move from your stomach through various stages of your GI tract, he’ll be able to pinpoint the location of your problem and possibly the cause.
-That’ll help him to decide the best treatment for you.
+Once they find out how long the pill took to move from your stomach through various stages of your GI tract, they’ll be able to pinpoint the location of your problem and possibly the cause.
+That’ll help them to decide the best treatment for you.

 A stomach that functions properly will empty in 4 to 6 hours.
 Food generally takes 5 hours to move through the small intestine and 10 to 59 hours to move through the colon.